 Frequently Asked Questions

 You must send a written request to the County Election Board in the the county in which you are registered to vote.
-You can get an application form by following this link:
+You can apply in person at the county election board office, print an application form, or online.

-You cannot request an absentee ballot online or by telephone.
-You may fax your completed application to us at 405-366-0209
+You cannot request an absentee ballot by telephone.
+You may fax your completed application to us at 405-366-0209.

-You cannot make changes in your voter registration online or by telephone
+You cannot make changes in your voter registration by telephone.

-If you are interested in becoming a precinct official in Cleveland County, you may contact our Precinct Official Coordintor, Jodi Marti at (405)366-0210.
+If you are interested in becoming a precinct official in Cleveland County, you may contact our Precinct Official Coordintor at (405)366-0210.